 Any links in this post to a merchant may contain an affiliate link, which means that if you click on that link and then buy something, I may earn a commission from it.
 However, all opinions in this link are 100% mine and 100% honest.
 If I didn't believe in a particular product, I wouldn't recommend it to you.

 Planning a trip to Tampa?
 Looking for things to do with your kids?
 The Florida Aquarium is one of Tampa’s most popular attractions for families.
-I recently toured this aquarium with my mom and son.
-We did not know much about it before our visit.
-This definitely hampered our experience.
-To prevent you from being in the same boat, here are some things to know before you go to the Florida Aquarium.
+A few years ago, during a trip to Tampa, my son, mom, and I visited this aquarium.
+To help you and your family have the best visit ever to the Florida Aquarium, here are tips and things to know before you go.

 The Layout of the Florida Aquarium